michelle-miller/virtual-agent/add-custom-training.md

 To augment the training data of a core capability:

-1. Log in to the instance of the {{site.data.keyword.watson}} {{site.data.keyword.conversationshort}} service that contains the workspace that will contain your training data.
+1. Log in to the instance of the {{site.data.keyword.conversationshort}} service that contains the workspace that will contain your training data.
 See [Before you begin](add-custom-training.html#choose-workspace) for things to consider as you choose a workspace to use.

 1. From the **Intents** tab, click **Create new**, and then add an intent with the same name as the intent name for the core capability.